Force over Distance: Chapter 21

 //I’m aware.//

 //Yes well.
-I’ve always assumed that was the primary purpose of the bolts.// Rush flexed his fingers, causing a jolt of pain to radiate down his arm to his elbow.
+I’ve always assumed that was the primary purpose of the bolts.// Rush flexed his fingers and a jolt of pain traveled from wrist to elbow.

 Rush lifted an eyebrow. //Effective.//

 “Dr. Rush?”
-Chloe asked, her voice cautious, her head cocked, eyes full of wordless inquiry.
+Chloe cocked her head, eyes watchful.
 “Colonel?
 Everything okay?”

 The hallways of the seed ship were long and dim, lit by flickering emergency lights.
 Cold winds, created by the shifting pressures of unsealed doors, funneled through the corridors.